Davidster/SOEN341Project/documentation/userstories.md

 	* Done:

 	* To do: (Erdem, 3 weeks) Will add file upload button and drag and drop option, a remove option will also be implemented with HTML5 and js.
+	* To do: (Mikel, 2 weeks) Will create file upload ability using php.

 ~~3)(no issue associated)